jrgroves/Rticulate/README.md

 - Double check any data for errors and coding mistakes.
 - Do all of your cleaning in code so what you have done is transparent.

 A final, and most important comment, however, is to use the larger programing community for help.
-Whenever you run into an error or wonder how to do something, just search in Google and you likely find an article in one of the several coding communities with the answer to your problem.
+Whenever you run into an error or wonder how to do something, just search in Google and you likely find an article in one of the several coding

-Oh, and you might want to avoid Kansas, Kentucky, and North Carolina because the aliens appear to be really interested in those areas!